franciscoxavier04/pm-BIM/docs/user-guide/account-settings/README.md

 ### Look and feel

-Under *Look and feel* section of **Interface** in profile settings you can select which display mode you would like to activate and change the order in which comments are displayed in the **Activity list** for work packages.
+In the **Look and feel** section under **Interface** in your profile settings (accessible via the left-hand menu), you can select your preferred display mode and adjust the order in which comments appear in the **Activity list** for work packages.

-You can also **Disable keyboard shortcuts** if you use a screen  reader or want to avoid accidentally triggering an action with a  shortcut.
+You can also **disable keyboard shortcuts** .
+This is useful if you rely on a screen reader or want to avoid triggering actions by accident.

-Pressing the **Update look and feel** button will save your changes.
+Click **Update look and feel** to save your changes.

 !["Look and feel" section under Interface settings in OpenProject account settings](openproject_account_settings_interface_look_and_feel.png)